w3f/w3f-education/docs/Substrate/section5/unit-tests.md

 description: Learn how to unit test your pallet.
 ---

 With our dispatchable function written, it's time to ensure we understand how to unit test it.
-Substrate and FRAME provide tools to unit test without having to spin up a local chain, including a mock environment along with traditionally written unit tests.
+Substrate and FRAME provide tools for unit tests without spinning up a local chain, including a mock environment and traditionally written unit tests.

 ## Overview of `mock.rs`